Blind Fury

-Blind Fury is a 1989 American action comedy film directed by Phillip Noyce and starring Rutger Hauer, Terry O'Quinn, Lisa Blount, Randall "Tex" Cobb, and Noble Willingham.
+Blind Fury is a 1989 American action film directed by Phillip Noyce and starring Rutger Hauer, Terry O'Quinn, Lisa Blount, Randall "Tex" Cobb, and Noble Willingham.
 It is a modernized, English-language remake of Zatoichi Challenged, the 17th film in the Japanese Zatoichi film series.

 The film follows Nick Parker (Hauer), a blind, sword-wielding Vietnam War veteran, who returns to the United States and befriends the son of an old friend.
 Parker decides to help the boy find his father (O'Quinn), who has been kidnapped by a crime syndicate.
 This was Phillip Noyce's American film debut.

 After premiering in West Germany, Blind Fury was released in the United States by Tri-Star Pictures on August 17, 1989.
 It received mixed-to-positive reviews, but failed to find an audience at the box office.
 In the years since its release, the film has developed a cult following.

 Plot

 While serving in Vietnam, American soldier Nick Parker is blinded by a mortar explosion.
 Rescued by local villagers, he recovers his health and, though he remains blind, is trained to master his other senses and be an expert swordsman.

 20 years later, having returned to the United States, he seeks out his old army buddy Frank Deveraux, only to find that Deveraux is missing.
 Parker meets Frank's son Billy and his mother Lynn, Frank's ex-wife.
-Minutes later, corrupt police officers working for Frank's boss Claude MacCready arrive and kidnap Billy, planning to use him as leverage over Frank.
-Nick, however, manages to prevent this from happening.
-The officers are killed, Billy is knocked unconscious, and MacCready's henchman Slag mortally wounds Lynn before he escapes.
+Minutes later, corrupt police officers working for Frank's boss Claude MacCready arrive to kidnap Billy, planning to use him as leverage over Frank.
+MacCready's henchman Slag knocks Billy unconscious and mortally wounds Lynn when she tries to reach her son.
+Nick kills the officers, but Slag escapes.
 With her last words, Lynn tells Nick to take Billy to his father in Reno, Nevada.

-At a rest stop on the way to Reno, Parker tells Billy about his mother's death.
-Billy runs away from Nick and Slag ends up grabbing him.
+At a rest stop in Kansas on the way to Reno, Nick tells Billy about his mother's death.
+Distraught, Billy runs away from Nick into a cornfield and Slag ends up grabbing him.
 Slag escapes as Nick rescues Billy a second time, and Billy and Nick (now called Uncle Nick) become fond of one another.

 They reach Reno and find Frank's girlfriend Annie, who agrees to take them to Frank.
 After escaping yet another attempted kidnapping by MacCready's men, Annie suggests they hide out at the home of her friend Colleen.
 Annie takes Nick to MacCready's casino, where Frank is being forced to create designer drugs for MacCready.
 Annie returns to Colleen's to watch over Billy while Nick saves Frank; Nick and Frank are reunited.
 Frank takes the key ingredient in MacCready's drugs and destroys the lab.
 Avoiding casino security, Nick and Frank escape and head to Colleen's to reunite Billy with his dad.
 They find Colleen dead, Billy and Annie kidnapped, and a note instructing them to bring the drugs to MacCready's mountain penthouse in exchange for Billy and Annie.